liferay/liferay-docs-dxp-cloud/user/articles/03-services/02-backup-service.markdown

 ## Backup APIs

-### Invoking the APIs

-You can invoke the APIs using a command line tool such as `curl`.
+The backup service has APIs that you can use to download and upload backups.
+You can invoke these APIs using a command line tool such as `curl`.

+### Getting the Host Name

-You can determine the host name of the backup service by finding it on the services page.
-The host name of any service endpoint is constructed using three pieces of information: the service name, the project name, and the environment name.
-So for the service `backup`, project `project`, and environment `prd`, the host name would be `backup-project-prd.lfr.cloud`.
+To invoke the backup APIs, you must have the backup service's host name, which you can find on the Services page.
+The service name, project name, and environment name combine to make up the host name.

+Consider this example:

+-   Service name: `backup`
+-   Project name: `lfrjoebloggs`
+-   Environment name: `prd`
+-   Host name: `backup-project-prd.lfr.cloud`

 ### Authentication

-You can authenticate using basic authentication; the curl examples to follow all use basic authentication.
-A user access token can also be used, which would be necessary if SSO is enabled.
-This token can be retrieved from the cookie `access_token`.
-The user token is used with the `dxpcloud-authorization` header; below is an example for the upload API.
+You can authenticate your request with basic authentication or a user access token.
+Note that token authentication is required if SSO is enabled.
+You can retrieve this token from the cookie `access_token` and use it with the `dxpcloud-authorization` header.

+Here's an example that uses token authentication with the upload API:

 ```bash
 curl -X POST /